Kristy Dempsey

 Kristy Dempsey is a children's book author currently living in Belo Horizonte, Brazil.
-She won the 2015 Golden Kite Award for Picture Book Text on her book A Dance Like Starlight: One Ballerina's Dream.
+She won the 2015 Golden Kite Award for Picture Book Text for her book A Dance Like Starlight: One Ballerina's Dream.

 Early life and non-writing career

 Dempsey was born in Lake City, South Carolina She lived in Gastonia, North Carolina, Statesville, North Carolina, Elizabethton, Tennessee, and Greenville, South Carolina as a child.
 She attended Furman University in Greenville.
 Later she lived in Carrollton, Georgia.
 In 1998 she moved to Belo Horizonte, Brazil.

 Dempsey is a Middle School/High School/ Advanced Placement Language and Composition English Teacher and has been a school librarian.
 She teaches at the American School of Belo Horizonte.